tearitco/SRW-Engine-MV-Public/docs/manual.md

 * setSaveDisplayName name

 	Set the name that will show up in the save file list for newly saved files.
 Spaces should be replaced by underscores in the command, ex.: "Debug\_Stage\_1" becomes "Debug Stage 1" on the file select screen.

+* setEventWill event\_id amount

+	Set the will of the unit for the specified event.

+* setActorWill actor\_id amount

+	Set the will of the actor unit with the specified id.

+* makeActorAI actor\_id

+	Make the actor with the specified ID AI controlled.

+* makeActorControllable actor\_id

+	Make the actor with the specified ID controllable by the player.

 ## Script commands